To be eligible, enterprises need to:

 Eligible R&D service providers

-An initial list of R&D service providers (R&DSPs) that are eligible to offer R&D services within the GIVS has been prepared based on their expertise in green innovation.
+An initial list of R&D service providers (R&DSPs) that are eligible to offer R&D services within the scheme has been prepared based on their expertise in green innovation.

-Additional local R&D organizations including enterprises may apply to provide their services under the scheme after submitting the pre-qualification form to email@example.com.
+Additional local R&D organizations including enterprises (e.g. engineering design and software companies) may apply to provide their services under the scheme after submitting the pre-qualification form to firstname.lastname@example.org.
 An enterprise can be either a service provider or a beneficiary, but cannot be both even for different projects.
 Individual consultants are not eligible to provide R&D services under the scheme.
 The EBRD will regularly update the list of eligible R&D service providers.

 |R&D service provider||Web address|